SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-pca.md

 ## Analyzing Shape Model

 The `ParticleShapeStatistics() ` of `ShapeWorks` python API analyzes the optimized particle-based shape model by calculating the principal components of the shape model, eigenvalues, eigenvectors, and PCA loadings.
-This tool also estimates the variance explained by each mode and generates plots for PCA metrics similar to `ShapeWorksStudio.`
+This tool also estimates the variance explained by each mode and generates plots for PCA metrics similar to `ShapeWorks Studio.`

 ```python
 # Read the particle files from a pre-trained shape model